-(6) Gain or loss from the sale or exchange of capital assets, property described by Section 1231(a)(3) of the Internal Revenue Code, and property subject to an involuntary conversion shall be removed from the apportionable net income of each member of a combined group and shall be included in the combined group’s apportionable net income as follows: (a) For each class of gain or loss, whether short-term capital, long-term capital, Section 1231 of the Internal Revenue Code gain or loss, or gain or loss from involuntary conversions, all members’ business gain and loss for the class are combined, without netting among such classes, and each class of net business gain or loss is apportioned to each member under subsection (B) of this section; and (b) Any resulting income or loss apportioned to this state, as long as the loss is not subject to the limitations of Section 1211 of the Internal Revenue Code, of a taxable member produced by the application of subparagraph (a) of this subdivision is then be applied to all other income or loss of that member apportioned to this state.
+(6) Gain or loss from the sale or exchange of capital assets, property described by Section 1231(a)(3) of the Internal Revenue Code, and property subject to an involuntary conversion, shall be removed from the income or loss of each member of a combined group and shall be included in the combined group’s apportionable income or loss to the extent such income or loss is derived from the unitary business as follows: (a) For each class of gain or loss, whether short-term capital, long-term capital, Section 1231 of the Internal Revenue Code gain or loss, or gain or loss from involuntary conversions, all members’ business gain and loss for the class are combined, without netting among such classes, and each class of net business gain or loss is apportioned to each member under subsection (B) of this section; and (b) Any resulting income or loss apportioned to this state, as long as the loss is not subject to the limitations of Section 1211 of the Internal Revenue Code, of a taxable member produced by the application of subparagraph (a) of this subdivision is then be applied to all other income or loss of that member apportioned to this state.
 Any resulting loss of a member apportioned to this state that is subject to the limitations of Section 1211 is carried forward by that member and is treated as short-term capital loss apportioned to this state and incurred by that member for the year for which the carryover applies.

-(7) An expense of any member of the combined group that is directly or indirectly attributable to the income of a member of the combined group which is non-apportionable, exempt from taxation by this state, or which income this state is prohibited from taxing pursuant to the laws or Constitution of the United States, is disallowed as a deduction for purposes of determining the combined group’s apportionable net income.
+(7) An expense of any member of the combined group that is directly or indirectly attributable to the income of a member of the combined group which is non-apportionable, exempt from taxation by this state, or which income this state is prohibited from taxing pursuant to the laws or Constitution of the United States, is disallowed as a deduction for purposes of determining the combined group’s apportionable income or loss.

-(8)
+(8) The combined group’s apportionable net income or loss shall be apportioned to this state using the combined group’s apportionment factor as calculated under Subsection D of this Section.

-B. The amount of income or loss apportioned to this state by the unitary group shall be adjusted by the total amount of income or loss allocated to this state pursuant to [state rules].
+B. The amount of income or loss apportioned to this state by the combined group is adjusted by the total amount of income or loss allocated to this state pursuant to [state allocation and apportionment rules].

-C. (a) A net operating loss sustained by the combined group in a combined report year is allocated among the members of the group that reported losses on their pro forma Federal 1120s, after elimination of intercompany transactions between members of the combined unitary group and appropriate allocations.
-The amount each member will be determined by dividing that member’s loss (after elimination of intercompany transactions) by the total losses (after elimination of intercompany transactions) of all members of the combined unitary group in that tax year.
+C. The combined group is allowed a net operating loss deduction from the amount of income apportioned or allocated to this State under Subsections A and B, and is allowed a tax credit against the state tax owed, as provided in this Subsection C.

+(1) The combined group must attribute losses apportioned or allocated to this state in any tax year to the members of the group as follows:

+(a) To each member of the group that had a loss under Subsections A(1) or (2), the portion of the group loss determined by multiplying that loss by a fraction, the numerator of which is the member’s loss, and the denominator of which is the total loss of all the members that had losses; plus

+(b) To each member of the group that had a nonapportionable loss allocated to this state, but only to the extent that such loss contributed to the total combined group loss reported to the state in that year.

+In no case shall members be attributed total losses under this Paragraph (1) in excess of the loss reported to this state by the combined group in the tax year.